ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Positiontype.md

 ### **Absolute**

-This element when you wish that an element "escape" the normal flow on the layout.
-He will ignore other elements and displays acording to its father parent.
+This element when you wish an element to "escape" the normal flow on the layout.
+It will be displayed regardless of its siblings.

-Check how it works:
+Check it out how it works:

 ![](https://lh3.googleusercontent.com/bgiRV_Q8dDvwAyBhF0KLY_1PAr-frFbSnBoolJ4CeUGBNNtophsHr-e14TqFPInoUFsC4TNx9y1FXafbwMI9zNC2D6TJokzo-cdxeJ_pxQMuDrMO5d0QS-bT2HmsDpIDt0y13k26)